sunpech/dotfiles/README.md

 My dotfiles to be installed on any new Mac/Ubuntu machine I set up-- although mostly geared for Mac.
 Always a work in progress.

 The idea behind how this project is currently structured is to keep everything in the .dotfiles/ folder in the user's home directory.
-Then to only create a single symbolic link for .bash_profile.
+Then to only create a single symbolic link for .zshrc file.

 ## Requirements

 You should have necessary apps installed already.
 Applications such as Git, Rails, Mongodb, Postgres, Android SDK, mySQL, etc. This repo does not install all that for you.
-The PATH is set in the .bash_profile file.
+The PATH is set in the .zshrc file.

 ## Installation